 Clinical Research Nurse Jobs in USA with Visa Sponsorship

-Clinical research nurses qualify for H-1B and other work visas as healthcare professionals requiring specialized nursing education and clinical trial expertise.
+Clinical research nurses qualify for H-1B visa and other work visas as healthcare professionals requiring specialized nursing education and clinical trial expertise.
 Most positions require a Bachelor of Science in Nursing (BSN) plus research experience, meeting specialty occupation requirements for visa sponsorship.
 For detailed occupation requirements, see the O*NET profile.

 See All Clinical Research Nurse JobsOverview